The Department of Energy launched a poll: Who is the greater inventor, Edison or Tesla?

 When the polls closed, and the debates concluded, the first agreed upon consensus was that these men had very different ideas about harnessing electrical power.
 Tesla—a scientist and also considered a visionary—went with the possibilities he first imagined in his head.
 Edison—a master engineer first—worked from drawings and blueprints and assorted sketches, while developing his practical technologies.
 At the end of the debate, the nod went to Tesla as the most important—but even at that the opinion was qualified by noting that these two geniuses complemented each other.
 Perhaps, in the end, it was their differences that motivated each to continue competing for new possibilities in the world of science and electricity.

-What is the importance and continuing impact now, in 2016, of these great inventors?
+What are the importance and continuing impact of Edison & Tesla?

 - The Edison electricity generators, adapted over time, still produce power today as Edison envision in 1916.